Prabhsimra/New-Prabh/Day 8.md

    - Lost or corrupted packets are retransmitted to ensure data integrity.
 # What is Topology in Computer Networking?
 > Topology refers to the physical or logical layout of how devices (computers, printers, routers, etc.) are connected in a network.
 It shows the arrangement or structure of the network, including how data flows between device

 # Types of Network Topology
- Physical Topology

- The actual physical layout of cables and devices.

-For example, how devices are physically connected with cables or wirelessly positioned.
-  Logical Topology

-How data flows through the network, regardless of the physical connections.

-For example, even if devices are physically connected in a star, data might flow in a ring pattern logically.

 | Topology  | Description                                   | Example                          |
 |-----------|-----------------------------------------------|---------------------------------|